-ENGL 282-3 Introduction to Restoration and 18th Century

-Literature A study of selected works of poetry, prose and drama of the Restoration and 18th century, including authors such as Congreve, Dryden, Pope, Swift, Johnson, Behn and early Jane Austen.
+ENGL 282-3 Introduction to Restoration and 18th Century Literature This course examines selected works of poetry, prose and drama of the Restoration and 18th century, including authors such as Congreve, Dryden, Pope, Swift, Johnson, Behn and early Jane Austen.

-ENGL 283-3 Introduction to Romantic Literature A study of the English Romantic poets: Blake, Wordsworth, Coleridge, Byron, Shelley and Keats.
+ENGL 283-3 Introduction to Romantic Literature This course examines the English Romantic poets: Blake, Wordsworth, Coleridge, Byron, Shelley and Keats.
 Attention will be paid to women Romantic writers such as Mary Shelley, and the later work of Jane Austen.

-ENGL 284-3 Introduction to Victorian Literature A study of selected texts of poetry, fiction and non-fiction by authors such as Thackeray, George Eliot, Dickens, Charlotte Brontë, Robert Browning, Tennyson, and Christina Rossetti.
+ENGL 284-3 Introduction to Victorian Literature This course examines selected texts of poetry, fiction and non-fiction by authors such as Thackeray, George Eliot, Dickens, Charlotte Brontë, Robert Browning, Tennyson, and Christina Rossetti.

-ENGL 285-3 Modern British Literature A study of Modernism in Britain, focusing on the period around the First World War (1900-1930) and concentrating on the following prose writers: Joyce, Lawrence, Woolf and Forster.
+ENGL 285-3 Modern British Literature This course examines Modernism in Britain, focusing on the period around the First World War (1900-1930) and concentrating on the following prose writers: Joyce, Lawrence, Woolf and Forster.